Building a better system of care for substance use services

 The revised Wis.
 Admin.
 Code ch.
-DHS 75 was published October 25, 2021.
+DHS 75 took effect October 1, 2022.
 This administrative rule sets the minimum standards for substance use prevention, intervention, and treatment services delivered across a variety of settings and levels of care.
-With a goal of supporting access to services throughout the state, the new rule eases requirements for providers in many areas while maintaining safety and quality of care standards.

-The revised Wis.
+Do you have a question about the revised Wis.
 Admin.
 Code ch.
-DHS 75:
+DHS 75?

 - Session 1 - Orientation to the Revised Administrative Rule